BBahrainy/RTALogger/README.md

   3- Also appropriate naming convention is necessary.
-     As an example if you are implementing a Console Repo, your class name should be LogRepositoryConsole and your source code in a ruby file and name it log_repository_console.rb
+     As an example if you are implementing a Console Repo, your class name should be LogRepositoryConsole and your source code should be placed in a ruby file and name it log_repository_console.rb

   4- After implementing your own log repository, you should register the class at run-time using the following syntax:
   ```ruby